Tips on how these women did it and why they still believe the funding landscape is flawed.

 Women-only founded companies received 2.4 percent of venture capital (VC) funding in 2018 — or about $3 billion of the $131 billion invested in startups, according to Pitchbook, a financial data company based in Seattle.

-It’s hard to fathom how female-owned businesses could rise by 58 percent in 11 years.
-But they did.
+It’s hard to fathom how female-owned businesses could rise by 4 percent every year, according to Guidant Financial.
+But they do.

 This means that while there’s no dearth of female-owned businesses, they’re just not attracting VC money.